radiomix/zipkin-infrastructure/README.md

 =====================

-All components needed to run Zipkin in Docker containers (Cassandra, Collector, Query, Web, and FB-Scribe) We build a Zipkin base container installing scala and zipkin collector, query and web respectively.
+All components needed to run Zipkin in Docker containers (Cassandra, Collector, Query, Web, and FB-Scribe) We build a Zipkin base container installing scala and zipkin.
 From this docker image, we derive the specifig zipkin parts to combine a zipkin infrastructure.
 Directorey fb-scribe will generate a facebook [scribe](https://github.com/facebookarchive/scribe) service ready to communicat with zipkin collector.
 The same functionallity can be obtained by using a [Scala Akka Tracing](https://github.com/levkhomich/akka-tracing) mechanism.